dd32/td-gh-ex/readme.txt

 = Does this theme support any plugins? =

-Base WP includes support for Infinite Scroll in Jetpack.
+Base WP includes support for Infinite Scroll in Jetpack, WooCommerce, Easy Digital Downloads, Yoast Seo, Beaver Builder, Elementor, Contact Form 7 and much more.

 == Credits ==